EXPERIENCED LAKE COUNTY, ILLINOIS JUVENILE DEFENSE ATTORNEY

 County State’s Attorney’s Office.
 Dan was an Assistant State's Attorney assigned to the Juvenile Trial Division

-of the Lake County State's Attorney's office before he joined the Law Offices of Steven P. McCollum.
-In those positions,
+of the Lake County State's Attorney's office before he joined McCollum Hodgkinson, PC (then known as the Law Offices of Steven

-the supervisor of all Juvenile prosecutors and the division that handles all juvenile prosecutions, Steve McCollum became
+As the supervisor of all Juvenile prosecutors and the division that handles

-is the bottom line -- making sure your son or daughter gets through this without damaging his or her future prospects of living
+that is the bottom line -- making sure your son or daughter gets through this without damaging his or her future prospects

 possible, your lawyer needs to know all the participants in Lake County's juvenile court, and the many specialized programs